pucheng-tan/WordFlow-wiki/Requirements-Research/List-of-Requirements.md

 Standard User

 - Must Have
+  - As soon as the standard user starts the test, the timer must take no more than a second to begin (not sure of exact time yet)
-  - As the user types, the display will move synchronously with the user's keystrokes.
+  - As the standard user types, the display must move synchronously with the standard user's keystrokes including if they hit the backspace button
-  - If the user makes a typing error, the display will accurately detect and depict the error.
+  - If the standard user makes a typing error, the display mus accurately detect and depict the error and appear almost immediately after the error
+  - When the standard user switches to a different mode, the typing tool must not make the user wait too long (might want to discuss exact time, maybe 5 seconds?)

+- Should Have
+  - If the standard user has no WiFi, the response times should continue to be the same but with a limited database of things to type
+  - If the standard user gets a score that improves their place on the leaderboard, the change will immediately be visible (maybe take no more than 5 seconds to appear)

+- Could Have
+  If dictation mode is selected, the audio should start playing as soon as the player starts

 ### Supportability